 The Diversity and Inclusion Committee will discuss reporting to UPB.

 Belcastro would like to see regular reports from UPB to the Senate.
 This should be part of faculty’s awareness.
-Anderson-Cohoon reminded Senate that the Senate Chair sits on UPB as ex oficio and could provide regular updates
+Anderson-Cohoon reminded Senate that the Senate Chair sits on UPB as an ex oficio member and could provide regular updates

 Richards wonders that considering the importance of the UPB committee, can’t we make it easier to access information on the website?
 Jablonski says this will be discussed.
 Ettlich says that just like the Vision site, maybe a shortcut that would take you to the site could be implemented.